openstack/devstack/README.md

 `mysql` is the default database.

+# RPC Backend

+Support for a RabbitMQ RPC backend is included.
+Additional RPC backends may be available via external plugins.
+Enabling or disabling RabbitMQ is handled via the usual service functions and ``ENABLED_SERVICES``.

+Example disabling RabbitMQ in ``local.conf``:

+    disable_service rabbit

 # Apache Frontend

 Apache web server can be enabled for wsgi services that support being deployed